Home Compare AEP vs PPL

 Price setup map for AEP and PPL Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer AEPPPL Relative valuation Structural strength

-American Electric Power Company, Inc. still looks stronger, and the price setup does not materially undermine that lead.
+American Electric Power Company, Inc. looks stronger, but the price setup still looks more supportive for PPL Corporation.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.